halt-dos/hd-wiki-public/docs/professional/features.md

 - #### **Custom Signatures**
     Users can configure Haltdos PE by creating rules such as regulations on particular requests, rate limiting, redirecting requests to another site etc.

 - #### **Load Balancing**
-    Load balancing can be used to optimize resource utilization, maximize throughput, reduce latency, and ensure fault‑tolerant configurations.
+    It can be used to optimize resource utilization, maximize throughput, reduce latency, and ensure fault-tolerant configurations.
 It reduces load on any single server eliminating a single point of failure.
 Haltdos PE supports for multiple algorithms to distribute traffic across server farms.